triton-inference-server/pytriton/docs/inference_callables/README.md

 ## Binding to Triton

 To use the Inference Callable with PyTriton, it must be bound to a Triton server instance using the [bind][pytriton.triton.Triton.bind] method.
+This method takes the following arguments:

+- `model_name`: The name of the model that will be used by Triton clients.
+- `infer_func`: The Inference Callable described above.
+- `inputs`: A list of Tensor objects that describe the input tensors expected by the model.
+- `outputs`: A list of Tensor objects that describe the output tensors produced by the model.
+- `config`: A ModelConfig object that specifies additional configuration options for the model (e.g., maximum batch size).

  <!--pytest-codeblocks:cont-->